lsochanowski/GoHeishaMon/README.md

 After inserting drive with this files in runing CZ-TAW1 you need to push 3 buttons at once for more tnah 10 seconds until middle LED start changing the colors: green-blue-red.
 You may also notice the LED blinking on your drive ( if drive have it).

 Process of update starts ,and it will take app 3 min.
-In the meantime CZ-TAW1 reboots , and after a while you will notice middle LED lights white color , so the GoHeishaMon just starts up.
-Wait with removing drive from module minimum 20s from this moment ,since GoHeishaMOn needs to copy config file.
+In the meantime CZ-TAW1 reboots , and after a while you will notice middle LED lights white color .
+Wait with removing drive from module until the white LED turn off again ( that is a sign , that GoHeishaMon copied config file from drive and reboot CZ-TAW1.
+You need o remove the drive before the white LED turn on again , becouse the config file will be copied again and reboot if the drive with a config file will be still present.

 ### SSH and web (over LuCI) access

-For advanced ussers there is possibility to have SSH and web acces (LuCI) on CZ-TAW1:
+For advanced users there is possibility to have SSH and web acces (LuCI) on CZ-TAW1:
 - In config file you should have option "EnableCommand=true"
 - GoHeishaMon should be connected to MQTT server
 - Public in MQTT topic "panasonic_heat_pump/OSCommand" (or eqvivalent with is set as Mqtt_set_base) one by one values: "umount /overlay" , "jffs2reset -y" and finally "reboot".
 This will perform a so called firstboot.
 You can see the output console in topic"panasonic_heat_pump/OSCommand/out".
-All configuration ( also including WiFi connection) will be set to default , so please connect GoHeishaMon via Ethernet cable after that.
-WiFi config after that you can do via ssh or LuCI ,identical to standard OpenWRT routers.
+All configuration ( also including WiFi connection , GoHeishaMon config) will be set to default , so please connect GoHeishaMon via Ethernet cable after that, and use a drive ( or ssh connection and edit file /etc/gh/config) to set GoHeishaMon configuration.
+WiFi configuration you can do via ssh or LuCI ,identical to standard OpenWRT routers ( It is alsp posibility ,that CZ-TAW1 will be also a reapeter , or dummy AP ).

 After reboot you should be able to connect to ssh and via web with user: root and password: GoHeishaMonpass ( you should change it!)